-The Animal Sciences program provides students with hands-on training to develop the skills needed to work as support staff in veterinary clinics, shelters, or other animal-based institutions.
-Skilled and experienced instructors with a range of animal sciences backgrounds provide real-world training in relevant topics such as animal restraint, nursing care, radiology, lab procedures, blood collection, IV catheterization, dental cleanings, vaccines, physical exams, and client services.
-Students will also train in front office procedures.
+Animal Sciences provides students with hands-on training to develop the skills needed to work as support staff in veterinary clinics, shelters, or other animal-based institutions.
+Skilled and experienced instructors with unique animal sciences backgrounds provide real-world training in relevant topics such as animal restraint, nursing care, radiology, lab procedures, blood collection, IV catheterization, dental cleanings, vaccines, physical exams, and client services.
+Students will also train on front office procedures.
 This program supports the Bridgerland Technical College mission to deliver competency-based, employer-guided career and hands-on technical education to the Bear River region.

-- Safely restrain and work with a variety of small and large animals.
+- Graduates will safely and successfully restrain and work with a variety of small and large animals.

-- Communicate with clients, faculty, veterinarians, and other veterinary staff using appropriate veterinary terminology.
+communication with faculty, veterinarians, and other veterinary staff.

 WorkKeys Assessment: Workplace Documents (Level 5), Graphic Literacy (Level 5), and Applied Math (Level 5).
 Also, fractions/percents and ratios/proportions (80%).
 Schedule an appointment here or call (435) 750-3188.
 Need a review?
 Enroll directly in Academic Learning.